-Botanic gardens, such as The Morton Arboretum, in Lisle, Illinois, where Dr. Alvarez-Clare is now based, are hubs of scientific and horticultural knowledge that can support conservation efforts where they are needed the most.
-Working alongside communities in biodiversity hotspots, where the majority of species are being lost, Dr. Alvarez-Clare and a team of scientists lead projects aimed at preserving and recovering tree species.
+Botanic gardens, such as The Morton Arboretum, in Lisle, Illinois, where Alvarez-Clare is now based, are hubs of scientific and horticultural knowledge that can support conservation efforts where they are needed the most.
+Working alongside communities in biodiversity hotspots, where the majority of species are being lost, Alvarez-Clare and a team of scientists lead projects aimed at preserving and recovering tree species.

-This work, which has earned Dr. Alvarez-Clare a spot among the National Geographic Explorers, conserves and restores threatened tree species, builds capacity within these communities to do conservation work, and raises awareness about the importance of preserving biodiversity.
-Come and learn about Dr. Alvarez-Clare’s journey from Costa Rica to Illinois and around the world in the name of tree conservation.
+This work, which has earned Alvarez-Clare a spot among the National Geographic Explorers, conserves and restores threatened tree species, builds capacity within these communities to do conservation work, and raises awareness about the importance of preserving biodiversity.
+Come and learn about Alvarez-Clare’s journey from Costa Rica to Illinois and around the world in the name of tree conservation.

 Attend in person at The Morton Arboretum (Section A) or online (Section B).